✔ No account fees or minimums ✔ Up to 4.20% APY

 Some of the worst financial advice you can get is to only make minimum credit card payments.
 It’s better to pay your balance off in full when the statement comes.
 Why?
 Otherwise, you’ll end up paying interest that will keep your bill increasing and making it all the harder to whittle down your debt.

-Credit card interest rates are notoriously high (currently, typically between 15% and 19%), and paying only the minimum can keep you in debt for years.
+Credit card interest rates are notoriously high (currently, typically over 20%), and paying only the minimum can keep you in debt for years.
 There are helpful credit card payoff calculators online that can help you find the best schedule to get rid of your debt.

 11. File for Bankruptcy